lTheMightyMl/Jozve/Jozve.md

 However, if we make some reasonable assumptions about the function being examined, a solution can be found in finite time.
 One such assumption is Lipschitz continuity.
 The mathematical definition is as follows:
 $$\exists L\in\mathbb{R}:\forall x,y\in\mathbb{R}^n|f(x)-f(y)|\le L||x-y||$$
 It means that the difference between the value of the function at two points is never more than a constant multiple of the distance of the two points.
-This assumption restricts the growth of the function between
+This assumption restricts the growth of the function when moving from one point to another.

 # 3